 Head over to Richmond Park and hire a couple of Boris bikes to make your way around.
 Keep an eye out for the deer while you enjoy a romantic picnic.

 Pop over to The Ginstitute in Notting Hill and make little bottles of gin to take home and make into cocktails for each other.

-Where’s your favourite place to go on date night?
+Where’s your favourite place to go for a special occasion in London?